 Have We Found the Key for Longevity in Humans?

-A crucial protein which is responsible for longevity has been identified for the first time in monkeys
+SIRT6, a crucial protein responsible for longevity has been identified for the first time in monkeys.

 Plethora of research is happening in the field of ageing as it is essential to understand the genetic basis of ageing to be able to comprehend how to delay ageing and treat age-related diseases.
 Scientists had discovered a protein called SIRT6 which is seen to control ageing in rodents.
 It’ is possible that this could also affect development in nonhuman primates.
 In 1999, Sirtuin family of genes and their homologous proteins including SIRT6 were linked with longevity in yeast and later in 2012 SIRT6 protein was seen to be involved in regulation of ageing and longevity in mice as deficiency of this protein led to characteristics associated with accelerated ageing like spinal curvature, colitis etc.